emersonposadas/ansible-amazon-linux-wordpress/README.md

 ## Ansible PlayBook To Install Wordpress In Amazon Linux Ec2

-This ansible playbook will install full Lampstack and wordpress on aws ec2 running amzn2.
+This ansible playbook will install full Lampstack and latest wordpress on aws ec2 running amzn2.

 #### - Download the git repo.